alliance-genome/agr_curation/SEARCH.md

 POST /api/{object}/search

-{object} will be any of the objects that we have tables for in the UI and the datbase
+{object} will be any of the objects that we have tables for in the UI and the database

 ## Query Parameters